EazyW96/Embedded-systems-6823/README.md

-# SignalScout: An Autonomous Guided Vehicle
+# The Frequency Finders: An Autonomous Guided Vehicle

 ## **Project Overview**
-SignalScout is an autonomous guided vehicle (AGV) project developed for the SWE 6823 Embedded Systems class.
+The Frequency Finders is an autonomous guided vehicle (AGV) project developed for the SWE 6823 Embedded Systems class.
 The system uses a Raspberry Pi, motors, a camera, sensors, and RF modules to detect and navigate to a beacon emitting a specific radio frequency while avoiding obstacles.
 This repository contains the code, documentation, and resources for the project.

 ---